nscuro/versatile/README.md

 Ranges are constructed using a builder.
 Builders must be initialized with a versioning scheme.
 `Constraint`s may be provided in structured, or freeform format.
 Versions used in constraints must be valid according to the chosen versioning scheme.
 When `VersBuilder#build` is called, constraints are sorted by version, and the built `Vers` is validated.
-If the range turns out to be invalid, an `InvalidVersionException` is thrown.
+If the range turns out to be invalid, an `VersException` is thrown.

 ```java
 import io.github.nscuro.versatile.Comparator;